BCZheng-dev/Cyclically_Dependent_Adversarial_Intelligence/README.md

 ---

-**Inspiration for a True Artificial Intelligence System**
+**Inspiration for a "True" Artificial Intelligence System**
-To achieve a truly intelligent AI, we propose a novel architecture based on two cyclically dependent adversarial neural networks (GANs).
+To make AI equipped with wisdom, not just intelligence, we propose a novel architecture based on two cyclically dependent adversarial neural networks (GANs).
 These networks interact through a specialized prompt transformation mechanism, enabling them to clearly understand and align with user intentions.
 Due to their cyclic dependency, the two GANs engage in continuous dialogue, fostering a persistent "stream of consciousness."
 Leveraging the inherent properties of GANs, the system evolves into an asymmetric dual-network model capable of autonomous learning and adaptation.